PKU-ASAL/SeeWasm/README.md

 The `-s` is a mandatory option.
 It enables symbolic execution analysis on the given Wasm binary.

 ## Output
-The output of SeeWasm, including logs and results, is stored in the `log` folder, with each file named according to the pattern `NAME_TIMESTAMP`.
+The output of SeeWasm, including logs and results, is stored in the `output` folder, with each file named according to the pattern `NAME_TIMESTAMP`.

 The log file follows a specific format, which illustrates the call trace of the anaylzed program: